MRP ₹38

 About N-Mol 150 Orange Flavour Infant Drops

-N-Mol 150 Orange Flavour Infant Drops belongs to the group of medicines called analgesics (pain killers) and antipyretics (fever-reducing agents) used to reduce fever and treat mild to moderate pain.
-It is also used to relieve headaches, migraine, toothache, period pain, back pain, muscle pain, and rheumatic pain.
-Pain and fever are caused by the activation of pain receptors due to the release of certain natural chemicals in the body, like prostaglandin.
+N-Mol 150 Orange Flavour Infant Drops is used to reduce fever and treat mild to moderate pain.
+It is also used to relieve headaches, migraine, toothaches, period pain, back pain, muscle pain, and rheumatic pain.
+The activation of pain receptors causes pain and fever due to the release of certain natural chemicals in the body, like prostaglandin.

 N-Mol 150 Orange Flavour Infant Drops works by inhibiting the production of certain chemical messengers in the brain known as prostaglandins, reducing pain.
-Also, N-Mol 150 Orange Flavour Infant Drops affects an area of the brain that regulates body temperature, known as the hypothalamic heat-regulating centre, reducing fever.
+Additionally, N-Mol 150 Orange Flavour Infant Drops affects an area of the brain that regulates body temperature, known as the hypothalamic heat-regulating centre, which reduces fever.

 Uses of N-Mol 150 Orange Flavour Infant Drops